 What you can do

-We also recommend bringing a water bottle to events.
-We've advised hosts to have water refill stations.
+Pack in it.
+We recommend bringing a water bottle to events.
+We’ve advised hosts to have water refill stations.

 Help us get better!
 We’d love to hear your recommendations.
 Reach out on slack or email: firstname.lastname@example.org

-A special thank you to Robert Boler for leading our sustainability efforts this year.
+A special thank you to Robert Boler for creating this list for us.